Last Updated on July 21, 2024 by Kittredge Cherry

 Queer and Indecent book coverHer reputation continues to grow with the release of new books based on her work, such as “Queer and Indecent: An Introduction to the Theology of Marcella Althaus Reid” by Thia Cooper (March 2021) and “The Indecent Theologies of Marcella Althaus-Reid: Voices from Asia and Latin America,” edited by Lisa Isherwood and Hugo Córdova Quero (2021).

-Althaus-Reid (May 11, 1952 – Feb.
-20, 2009) was baptized as a Roman Catholic and grew up in Buenos Aires.
-She trained for ministry in the Methodist Church of Argentina and earned her first theological degree from ISEDET (Instituto Superior Evangelico de Estudios Teologicos).
-ISEDET is Latin America’s renowned center for studying liberation theology, which emphasizes God’s “preferential option for the poor.”
+Marcella María de los Angeles Althaus-Reid was born on May 11, 1952, in the central Argentine city of Rosario.
+Baptized as a Roman Catholic, she and grew up in Buenos Aires.
+She trained for ministry in the Methodist Church of Argentina and earned her first theological degree in 1986 from ISEDET (Instituto Superior Evangelico de Estudios Teologicos).
+ISEDET is Latin America’s world-renowned center for studying liberation theology, which emphasizes God’s “preferential option for the poor.”
+There she became friends with fellow student Roberto Gonzalez, who founded Argentina’s first LGBTQ-affirming church Iglesias de la Comunidad Metropolitana in Buenos Aires in 1987.

 She gained recognition for working on social and community projects in the slums of Buenos Aires.
 As she continued her studies, Althaus-Reid applied the principles of liberation theology to women and sexual minorities, including LGBTQ people.
 Continuing her studies, she completed a PhD in 1994 from the University of St. Andrews in Scotland